 Mum took the opportunity to get back into amateur dramatics, with a Christmas performance.
 The RAF Wives became ‘Smurfs’ and ‘Legs and Co’ for the evening.
 I joined the ballet and tap class, but it wasn’t really my forte!

 We used the opportunity for sight seeing, visiting the places of interest such as the Giants Causeway, The Ulster Folk Museum, Carrickfergus, Bangor and Country parks.
 When Grandparents visited for Christmas we got out and about too.

-At school the system was more like the English system of my parents generation, and I had two years of Latin.
+At school the system was more like the English system of my parents generation, as were the girls names!
+I had two years of Latin.
 I also learnt a lot about English history, which I hadn’t in England, but geography tended to include more about Ireland, RE was much more Bible focused, than it was in English schools.

 A visit back to see family in 1977, was from Larne to Stranraer, stopping off en route in Scotland and Northern England.

 In Summer 1978, we returned back to Shawbury for Dads last posting, and to our house, with the expectation that we would be staying.
 The school term started, and both myself and Paul, returned to Wem, and Elizabeth to St. Mary’s.
 Often the last posting in an RAF career, takes into consideration the candidates wishes, and Dad had requested Shawbury.
 This was not to be, and Dad was posted almost as far east as possible.
 To Swanton Morley in Norfolk.

 Oct 1978.
 Back to the mainland Central Servicing Development Establishment (CSDE), RAF Swanton Morley Norfolk, working on new projects engineering support, including VC 10 refuelling tanker and Tornado.